finanalyst/collection/README.md

 This has to be done at the Mode level and not left to `render` plugins.

 # Plugin management
 Plugins are **Raku** programs that are executed at specific milestones in the rendering process.
-The milestone are given in [Milestones](Milestones.md) above.
+The milestone names are given in [Milestones](Milestones.md) above.

 The **plugins-required** key in the Mode's configuration contains a hash with keys whose names are the milestone names.
 Each key points to a list of plugin names, which are called in the order given.

-All plugins must reside within the mode directory given by `plugins`, but this directory may belong to another Collection so that plugins can and should be shared between collections & modes.
+All plugins must reside within the mode directory given by `plugins`, but this directory may belong to another Collection so that plugins could be shared between collections & modes.
+[TODO Revise plugin management so that common plugins can be maintained and developed separately to Collections].

-All plugin names must be the name of a sub-directory of the **plugins** path.
+All plugin names **must** be the name of a sub-directory of the **plugins** path.
 Within each plugin sub-directory, there must be a `config.raku` file containing information for the plugin, and for `Collection`.
+If _no_ `config.raku` files exists, the plugin is not valid and will be skipped.

-With the exception of 'render' plugins, the config file contains a key for the type, which points to the program to be called.
+With the exception of 'render' plugins, the config file must contain a key for the milestone type, which points to the program to be called, and when the file is evaluated, it yields a subroutine that takes the parameters needed for the plugin of that milestone.
+If no key exists with the name of the milestone, then the plugin is not valid.

 Plugin's may need other configurable data, which should be kept in the config file for the plugin.

 All plugins are expected to adhere to `no-status` and `collection-info`, which are interpretted as

-*  `no-status` if true means 'no output at all', equivalent to a **quite** flag
+*  `no-status` if true means 'no output at all', equivalent to a **quiet** flag

-*  `collection-info` if true means 'output extra information' (if need be), eqivalent to a **verbose** flag.
+*  `collection-info` if true means 'output extra information' (if need be), equivalent to a **verbose** flag.

+## Disabling a plugin
+When it's necessary to disable a plugin, this can be done by:

+*  Removing the plugin name from the `plugins-required` key of the Mode's config file;

+*  Renaming / removing the `config.raku` file name inside the plugin directory

+*  Renaming / removing the milestone key inside the plugin's `config.raku` file.

+## Plugin types
 The plugin types are as follows.

-## Setup
+### Setup
 Config hash must contain **setup** which is the name of a Raku program (a callable) that evaluates to a sub that takes a list of five items, eg.,

 ```